 The view though is so worth it and the whole experience of walking together with great people and the local tribe is a once in a lifetime experience.
 The Hmong tribe women will guide you through the whole Trip and give you support wherever they can.
 If you’re in northern Vietnam Sapa is a must-see and was overall one of my favorite places in Vietnam.
 For the 2 days / 2 nights tour I paid $55.
 It was one night sleeper bus and one night homestay, including all the meals and the bus ride back to Hanoi.

-This is the first out of three parts where you’ll find informations and tips to Vietnam.
+This is the first out of two parts where you’ll find informations and tips to Vietnam.
 It’s never easy to decide which places to see and which ones to skip, especially not for a country that offers so much.
 So I hope this post will clear your mind and help you to plan your Dream Trip! ❤️